bohendo/blog-content/health/kratom.md

 I'm relatively certain that the opioid epidemic isn't directly caused by access to opioids.
 Rather, it seems like a symptom of deeper problems eg hopelessness & the inability of many to find meaningful work.
 That said, I see no reason to make the symptoms worse by increasing the availability of opioids.
 Our friends over at the FDA & DEA however, seem to be pushing for exactly that: more opioids or, at least, no less.

 Why would they push for that?
-My cynical side says that opioids are staggeringly profitable and that they're being bribed (oops I mean lobbied) to do so by big pharma.
+My cynical side says that opioids are staggeringly profitable and that they're being bribed (oops I mean lobbied) to do so by big-pharma.
 My more optimistic side attributes it to good intentions mixed with ignorance.

 What makes me think they're even pushing for more opioids?
 Because there's an ongoing campaign to list Kratom as a schedule I controlled substance.
 For context, that means the government would consider  "worse" than Fentanyl which is schedule II.

-# Fentanyl: not as dangerous as Kratom?
+### Fentanyl: not as dangerous as Kratom?

 Fentanyl is heroin's evil twin: hundreds of times more potent & deviously enough, often mixed with heroin by unscrupulous drug dealers to bring potency back to a diluted product.
 Mixing fentanyl with heroine is a great way to kill someone via overdose.
 And fentanyl alone is just a plain good way to kill someone: it was recently used to [execute an inmate in Nebraska](https://www.nytimes.com/2018/08/14/us/carey-dean-moore-nebraska-execution-fentanyl.html).